-THEATER 450 Beginning Stage Make Up 2 UNITS - (UC:CSU)
+THEATER 450 Beginning Stage Make Up 2 UNITS - (UC:CSU) Lecture 1 hour.
+Laboratory 4 hours.

 Techniques and practices of theatrical makeup design and application.
 Facial analysis, glamour, aging of the face, beards, stylized, and impersonation makeups are performed by the student on their own face.
-Topics include the use of makeup for film and television
+Topics include the use of makeup for film and television.